 The system that was implemented in 2003 in the project of computerization General Hospital "Holy Spirit" is a product of the company SAP AG, the world's largest integrated provider of business information systems with more productive than 30 000 installations worldwide in a variety of industries, and with more than 900 installations in hospital institutions.
-Using healthcare industry experience with the world's best business practices, SAP AG, together with its partners, has developed a solution that contains specific operating hospitals, and in an integrated manner that connects business processes of hospital operations, clinical operations department of the hospital with all business and administrative processes, there by creating the basis for an effective business processes and decision making in the management of the hospital on the basis of actual facts.
-Integrated business information you easy mySAP Healthcare 120 Information you easy basically consists of three parts:
+Using healthcare industry experience with the world's best business practices, SAP AG, together with its partners, has developed a solution that contains specific operating hospitals, and in an integrated manner that connects business processes of hospital operations, clinical operations department of the hospital with all business processes and decision making in the management of the hospital on the basis of actual facts.
+Integrated business information you easy mySAP Healthcare116

+Information you easy basically consists of three parts: